 Fish biryani is a rich and delicious seafood meal popular in Indian sub-continents.
-This fish biriyani is prepared by layering Kaima or Seeraga samba rice along with fried fish and biryani masala gravy.
+It is prepared by layering Kaima or Seeraga samba rice along with fried fish and biryani masala gravy.
 The Kaima or Seeraga samba rice used in this recipe gives an authentic flavor and taste to this fish biryani.
-This Kerala-style fish fry biryani is an aromatic and flavorful spread that can be served for any special occasion or on a normal day's lunch and dinner.
+This fish biryani is an aromatic and flavorful spread that can be served for any special occasion or on a normal day's lunch and dinner.

 What is Fish Biryani?

 Fish biryani is one of the best seafood meals that is fully packed with flavors and taste.
 It is basically prepared like the layered version similar to Mughlai Biryani and Hyderabad style chicken biryani.
 Fish biryani is usually prepared with smear fried fish and masala gravy that is layered along with Basmati, or other short-grain kinds of rice like Seeraga samba, Jeerakasala, or Kaima rice.

 While Hyderabad-style biryani is popular across the globe, a totally different and unique version is Kerala-style fish biryani which is popular in Thalaserry, Malabar, Kottayam, Kozhikode, and similar other places of Kerala.
 It is one of the common seafood main course eats served in the restaurants and households of Kerala.